 DASHBOARD

-Dashboard Collective, a non-profit arts production group, transforms Georgia’s public spaces into vibrant, free art installations, bridging the gap between underfunded arts programs and the communities they serve.
+Dashboard, a non-profit arts production group, transforms Georgia’s public spaces into vibrant, free art installations, bridging the gap between underfunded arts programs and the communities they serve.
 Founded in 2010 by Beth Malone and Courtney Hammond, Dashboard turns vacant spaces across Atlanta into avant-garde art hubs, promoting access and creativity in neighborhoods often overlooked by traditional galleries.
 Current Executive Director Oshun Layne continues this mission with a thoughtful, community-centric approach, engaging with local residents and fostering collaborations.
 Dashboard’s work redefines public art by making it accessible, interactive, and rooted in the spaces it inhabits, proving that art can shape and uplift communities.

 FULL RADIUS